 Find a Lawyer for Invasive Visual Recording in Williamson County, TX

 If you or someone you know has been charged with invasive visual recording in violation of Tex.
 Pen.
 Code § 21.15 or a similar offense such as voyeurism, contact an experienced criminal defense attorney.

 Attorney Michael J. Price is a committed and tireless advocates who will fight to get your charges dropped.
 His office is located in Georgetown, Texas, and he accepts cases throughout Williamson County and in the following counties of Bell County, Milam County, Lee County, Bastrop County, Travis County, and Burnet County, Texas.

-Call Law Office of Price & Wiggins, P.C. at (512) 354-1880 now and allow our attorney to provide a complete and thorough evaluation of your case at no charge to you.
+Call Law Office of Michael J. Price, P.C. at (512) 354-1880 now and allow our attorney to provide a complete and thorough evaluation of your case at no charge to you.
 Our consultations are confidential and are subject to no obligations.

 This article was last updated on Friday, September 15, 2017.